ming-yong/archive/_posts/post/2020-02-12-learning report of my first 15 months.md

 I separated notes with posts in version 4.
 Remove JavaScript and rewrite my CSS with BEM methodology.
 ![version 4]({{site.baseurl}}/assets/images/2019/jekyll/v4blog.gif)

+So to say, it's in version 5.

+### JavaSCript

+I was also working on my [Javascript Algorithms And Data Structures Certification](https://www.freecodecamp.org/certification/ming-yong/javascript-algorithms-and-data-structures) at that time.
+I wasn't feeling very comfortable with my JS after so I took [JavaScript30](https://javascript30.com/) before moving onto learning ReactJS and NodeJS.

 ## Connecting with people